A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 ### Goblin notes

   - During the festival raid none of the goblins have shortbows, though they may throw whatever is at hand.
-Instead they have loot bags which they fill with whatever they can lay their hands on: e.g. fruit, bread, cutlery, cooking utensils, pans, children's toys, chickens, butterfiles, other tiny animals, babies...
+Instead they have loot bags which they fill with whatever they can lay their hands on: e.g. fruit, bread, cutlery, cooking utensils, pans, children's toys, wood catvings, souvenirs, chickens, butterfiles, other tiny animals, babies...

 ### Initial Assault (60xp, low threat)